ratala321/ratalablog/content/post/welcome-blog-creation-edition/index.md

 My name is **Raphaël**, and I'm currently finishing my [CS degree at UQÀM](https://etudier.uqam.ca/programme?code=7316).

-Not only I always thought that blog were _couwl_, I find gamedev related blog and devlog to be even _couwler_.
+Not only have I always thought that blogs were _couwl_, I find gamedev related blogs and devlogs to be even _couwler_.
-That's one of the many reasons pushing me to write markdown on a tuesday night.
+That's one of the many reasons pushing me to write markdown on a Tuesday night.

 The thing is, I found there was a lack for a particular type of blog, then it was settled that I had to take care of the matter.